-Do you pay weekly for fitness classes?
 Try finding fitness programs on television or the internet, or at the library.
-I prefer SparkPeople when I need to change things up because it’s a fitness hub with a variety of workout plans, many of which are customizable.
+I prefer SparkPeople because it’s a fitness hub with a variety of workout plans, many of which can be customized.
 It also offers meal plans for those looking to get fit.

-If you’re a member of a gym, consider canceling the membership and embracing the great outdoors or group workouts.
-Check the local recreation or community center for free exercise classes that you may be able to attend.
+Consider canceling your gym membership and instead embracing the great outdoors or group workouts.
+Check the local recreation or community center for free exercise classes.

 7. Sell some stuff

 Head to a local consignment shop or a retailer, such as a Plato’s Closet, that will pay you on the spot for gently used goods.
 Can’t find one in your area?
 Try hosting a garage sale, or set up shop at the local flea market.

 8. Get to work

 Pick up a temporary side gig to quickly accumulate funds.
 Or, let your creative juices flow and sell your products and services to others.

 Check out “20 Odd Ways to Make Extra Money.”

 Photo (cc) by Chris Potter